realvizu/NsDepCop/doc/Help.md

 * There must always be a config.nsdepcop file in the project folder if you want to analyze that project.
 Even if all the settings come from a higher-level config, you have to put **at least a minimal config to the project level**, that enables the inheritance in the first place.
 E.g.: `<NsDepCopConfig InheritanceDepth="3"/>`
-* You can turn on diagnostic messages ([Controlling verbosity](#controlling-verbosity)) to see which config files were found and loaded by the tool and what effective config resulted from combining them.

 ## Dealing with a high number of dependency issues
 If there are so many dependency issues that you cannot fix them all at once but you still want to control them somehow then try the following.